topos-protocol/dev-portal/README.md

 This repository contains the documentation platform for the Topos protocol and ZkEcosystem.

-The platform is deployed automatically to
+The platform is deployed automatically to:

 ➡️ [https://docs.topos.technology](https://docs.topos.technology)